christianromo1/christianromo1/README.md

 What draws me to this field is my burning curiosity: a setting where investigation and analytical thinking matter, and the process of digging into how a threat or system works and engineering solutions around it.
 I'm looking forward to bringing my skills and mindset to a Cybersecurity Analyst or Professional IT role where I can help protect the systems and data people depend on.

 ## Learning Path
-2022
+2023
-- B.S. in Cybersecurity — Loyola University Chicago
+- Switched into Cybersecurity major at Loyola University Chicago

 2024
 - Completed Computer Security, Networks, and Operating Systems coursework; competed in my first National Cyber League challenge